majdalkilany/data-structures-and-algorithms-python/data-structures-and-algorithms-python/data_structures_and_algorithms/data_structures/linked_list/readme.md

 insert_befor  : adds an element to the list befor element insert_befor  : adds an element to the list after element append  : adds an element to the list in the last node
+kth_from_end : to return the index from the end to value